Overview

 The scheduler always runs on a single node and automatically migrates to the next available node.

-All nodes in a cluster must share the same server storage (for example EFS on AWS), Redis, and Postgres.
+All nodes in a cluster must share the same server storage (for example, EFS on AWS), Redis (for example, Elasticache Redis on AWS), and Postgres (for example, RDS Postgres on AWS).

 AWS multi-node deployment diagram